MB-Shihab-Aaqil-Ahamed/Python-Projects/Lab 1/L1.E1/README.md

 ## Usage

+To use this program, follow the steps below:

+- Open the Python environment of your choice.
+- Copy the code into the Python environment.
+- Run the program.
-To use this program, simply run it in a Python environment and enter values for `a`, `b`, and `c` when prompted.
-The program will then calculate the roots of the quadratic equation and print them to the console.
+- Enter values for `a`, `b`, and `c` when prompted.
+- The program will calculate the roots of the quadratic equation and print them to the console.

 For example, if you enter `a=1`, `b=5`, and `c=6`, the program will output: